-The surface must be marked with an eight ball spot at the intersection of two imaginary diagonal lines joining the centre and corner pockets.
+The surface must be marked with an eight-ball spot at the intersection of two imaginary diagonal lines joining the centre and corner pockets.

 The surface must be marked with a 'rack line'.
-The rack line must be a 280mm vertical line going down through the eight ball spot towards the top cushion .On the rack line must be two marker points, one for the head ball and the other for the black ball.
-The cloth is marked with a break line parallel to the bottom cushion 1/5th of the length of the table away from baulk cushion.
+The rack line must be a 280mm vertical line going down through the eight-ball spot towards the top cushion (See Rule 5 for an illustration of the rack line).
+On the rack line must be two marker points, one for the head ball and the other for the eight-ball.

+The cloth is marked with a break line parallel to the bottom cushion 1/5th of the length of the table away from the baulk cushion.